 The planning code is made up of both primary and secondary legislation i.e. acts and regulations.

-The law governing the planning system is updated regularly and can be accessed on the Department of the Environment, Heritage and Local Government Website.
+The law governing the planning system is updated regularly and can be accessed on the Department of Housing, Planning and Local Government Website.